People of Sangh Parivaar breaking India into 'tukde tukde', alleges Mani Shankar Aiyar; BJP hits back | Politics

 Aiyar, who has often courted controversies with his remarks, targeted the Rashtriya Swayamsevak Sangh (RSS) and outfits related to it while speaking to reporters at the AICC headquarters during the Congress foundation day function.
 The BJP slammed his remarks, saying the only time ''India was broken was at the time of Partition'' and blamed the Congress for it.

-Aiyar said, ''On the basis of religion, language, caste and culture, the people of Sangh Parivar have been trying to break India into 'tukde tukde' (pieces).
-The Yatra is being undertaken against this as there is a need for uniting India.
+Aiyar said, ''On the basis of religion, language, caste and culture, the people of Sangh Parivar have been breaking India into 'tukde tukde' (pieces).
+The Yatra is being undertaken against their wrong actions as there is a need for uniting India.
 We feel it.''
 Aiyar was seated next to former Congress chief Rahul Gandhi at the 138th foundation day function at the AICC headquarters.

 He said the Congress party which itself is broken is now trying once again to undermine the contribution of Sardar Patel by saying through Mani Shankar Aiyar that 'India is broken'.